 Q6: When can I preorder a print copy of the member directory?

-Q7: When I go to the SBM website and click "Start Searching Directory," it takes me to the Zeekbeek directory, but I prefer to use the Classic version.
+Q7: When I go to the SBM website and click "Start Searching Directory," it takes me to the Zeekbeek directory.
 Where can I find the Classic version?

 A: After you click "Start Searching Directory" on the SBM website, just scroll down slightly, and on the right side of the page you will see a box that says "Click below to access our Classic Directory."
 Simply click that box, and you will pull up the Classic version of the online member directory.